 The public has the potential to inflate the lines on both spreads and totals, creating value on the opposite side.
 More times than not, it’s favorites and overs getting hit by the betting masses and it creates massive opportunity on plenty of occasions.

 Reverse line movement is when the majority of the bets are coming in on one side, but the line doesn’t reflect that and actually moves in the opposite direction.
 This happens relatively often at NJ and PA online sportsbooks and can point bettors in the direction of what the professionals, also known as sharps, are thinking.

-Let's say the Heat are five-point favorites (-5) against the Magic and 75 percent of all the bets are on the Heat.
+Let’s say the Heat are five-point favorites (-5) against the Magic and 75 percent of all the bets are on the Heat.
 But rather than that spread continuing to grow to -5.5 or -6, the line begins shrinking to -4.5, or even -4.
-That is reverse line movement.
+That is the reverse line movement.

 Monitoring movement on a certain game and comparing it with betting percentages gives you a chance to spot an advantageous line and/or potential value.
 Veteran gamblers know to bet lines and not teams, so winning betters will pounce in a situation like this regardless of which team is involved.